mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 use with PyPy, you should really try PyPy.
 It is very compatible, production ready and extremely fast.

 Unfortunately, I didn't have chance to test other SockJS server implementations (erlang, ruby, vert.x, lua), but you might want to benchmark them as well.

+Please keep in mind, this benchmark is purely theoretical, because it is highly unlikely that all your clients will use websocket protocol.
+SockJS supports streaming transports (one streaming connection for incoming data, short living AJAX requests for outgoing data), so at least you expect that your server won't be hit as often as socket.io server.

 Thanks
 ------